A woman with black hair is wearing headphones and smiling towards the camera. Voice Over

 It is a common mistake to use the term “Alto” when referring to female voices with a low range of notes, when “Contralto” is actually the correct term.

 Contralto voices typically have a vocal range that spans from the E note below middle C to the second G note above middle C, with a range similar to that of the male tenor voice.
-This unique range allows contraltos to perform songs that are traditionally sung by men.
+This unique range allows contraltos to perform songs that men traditionally sing.

 The transition from chest voice to head voice for a contralto typically occurs around the G note above middle C, with a shift into head voice around the D note one octave above middle C.